 - Address a well-defined business challenge

 - Identify the needs of key stakeholders

 - Outline the scope of work required to complete the project

 - Articulate tangible benefits attributable to the project

 - Evaluate risks/rewards and costs/benefits

 - Describe mission, culture, and competitive landscape

 - Provide budget and resource requirements

 - Meet deadlines

 Completing the Degree

 To complete the Bachelor of Arts in Business, you must complete 128 units.
-This includes 64 units of general education and 64 units in the major.
-A typical student will complete the degree in less than three years (8 semesters - 32 months).
+You may complete the degree in two years and eight months.
 See Academic Standards for additional requirements.